tom-lord/regexp-examples/README.md

 * Empty character groups, such as `/[^\w\W].examples` or `/[^\D0-9]/.examples` do not work properly.
 Not yet investigated the cause.
 * Various (weird!) legal patterns do not get parsed correctly, such as `/[[wtf]]/.examples` - To solve this, I'll probably have to dig deep into the Ruby source code and imitate the actual Regex parser more closely.

+Also:

+* Not all examples are shown for repeated groups, e.g. `/[ab]{2}/.examples` does not contain `"ab"` or `"ba"`.
+This is due to a flaw in the current parser design, and will be fixed in the next major release.
+* Mixing cature groups, or groups and backreferences does not work properly, e.g. `/(a|b)\1/.examples`.
+This is actually due to the same flaw as above, and will be fixed soon(-ish, probably).

 ## Installation

 Add this line to your application's Gemfile: